mirkosavasta/GANetano/README.md

 # GANetano
-Generative Adversarial Network to create synthetic time series
+Generative Adversarial Network to create synthetic time series.
+This repo refers to a a [Medium Article](https://medium.com/@savastamirko/generating-synthetic-financial-time-series-with-wgans-e03596eb7185) that you should read if you intend to use my code.

 ## Getting Started